Get exclusive member benefits & effect social change. Join Today

 The disease may cause mild symptoms similar to the flu.
 However, many people have no symptoms at all.
 Mild forms of the disease may clear up in a few weeks without any treatment.

-In rare cases, a more serious form of disease develops if the infection persists for six months or more (chronic) or comes back (recurrent).
+In rare cases, a more serious form of disease develops if the infection is chronic, which means it persists for six months (and there are some case reports indicating that it may persist for more than six months).
+A more serious form also can develop if the infection is recurrent, which means it comes back.
 People with heart valve problems or weak immune systems are at the highest risk of developing these types of Q fever.
-Chronic Q fever is very serious because it can damage a person’s heart, liver, brain, and lungs.
+Chronic Q fever is very serious because it can damage a person’s vital organs, including the:

 More severe or chronic forms of Q fever can be treated with antibiotics.
 Those at risk for Q fever can prevent the disease by disinfecting contaminated areas and washing their hands thoroughly.

 In rare cases, drinking unpasteurized milk can cause infection.
-The bacteria cannot be spread directly from human to human.
-The exact frequency of Q fever is not known, since most cases are unreported.
+The bacteria cannot be spread directly from one human to another.
+The exact frequency of Q fever isn’t known because most cases aren’t reported.

 Since the bacteria usually infect cattle, sheep, and goats, people who are at highest risk for infection include:

-A doctor may suspect Q fever in a patient who works and/or lives in an environment that puts him or her at high risk for exposure and shows any of the flu-like symptoms or serious complications of Q fever.
-A doctor might ask you questions about your occupation or if you’ve recently been exposed to barnyard or farm animals.
+Your doctor may suspect you have Q fever if you work or live in an environment that puts you at high risk for exposure and you have any of the flu-like symptoms or serious complications of Q fever.
+Your doctor might ask you questions about your job or if you’ve recently been exposed to barnyard or farm animals.

-If your doctor suspects chronic infection, he or she may order other tests, including a chest X-ray to look at your lungs and a test called an echocardiogram to look at your heart valves.
+If your doctor suspects you have a chronic infection, they may order a chest X-ray and other tests to look at your lungs and a test called an echocardiogram to look at your heart valves.

 Treatment depends on the severity of symptoms.

-The milder forms of Q fever usually resolve within a few weeks without any treatment at all (Mayo Clinic).
+The milder forms of Q fever usually resolve within a few weeks without any treatment at all.

 Your doctor will prescribe an antibiotic.
-Doxycycline is the antibiotic of choice for all adults and children with severe illness and should begin immediately if Q fever is suspected to be the cause of your illness, even before laboratory results are available.
+Doxycycline is the antibiotic of choice for all adults and children with severe Q fever.
+You should begin taking it immediately if Q fever is suspected to be the cause of your illness, even before laboratory results are available.

 Standard duration of treatment is two to three weeks.
-Symptoms, including fever, should subside within 72 hours.
-Failure to respond to doxycycline may suggest that the illness is not Q fever.
+The symptoms, including fever, should subside within 72 hours.
+Failure to respond to doxycycline may suggest that the illness isn’t Q fever.

-A vaccine has been successful in Australia for people who work in high-risk environments, but it is not yet available in the United States.
+A vaccine has been successful in Australia for people who work in high-risk environments, but it isn’t currently available in the United States.

 Written by: Jacquelyn Cafasso